Contacts

 • Financial guarantee (calculated based on the parameters approved by Italy's Ministry of the Interior)

-• Additional documents such as course completion certificates, portfolio, sketches, drawings, letters of recommendation or motivation, if available
+• Portfolio, sketches, drawings, letters of recommendation or motivation, if available and applicable for future study

 • Foreign passport valid for at least 3 months beyond your departure date from the Schengen area with 2 free pages for the visa.
-If there are two valid foreign passports, both should be shown; for cancelled passports, provide photocopies.
+If there are two valid foreign passports, both should be presented

-1. An official invitation from an Italian state educational institution:
+1. An official invitation from an Italian state educational institution and additional information in the form for educational visa is represented by:

 The application procedure is similar to the first one, with a few slight differences.
 For instance, medical insurance for people involved in extreme sports can be arranged in addition to the standard programs, with an insurance amount ranging from 30,000 to 100,000 Euros.